jonmatum/dotfiles/README.md

-# dotfiles 2022
+# Just Another Dotfiles Repository

-Upgrade of my dotfiles for 2022.
+This is a new version of my dotfiles for 2022.

 --
 Happy Hacking and Pura Vida!